Released in 2012, Hotline Miami is a frenetic 2D action game developed by Devolver Digital.

 Intuitive, yet complex controls

 The gameplay is another element I appreciated in Hotline Miami.
 And I’m saying this after playing it through from a PS Vita, which I don’t find comfortable at all for long sessions.

-Still, I found HM’s gameplay intuitive, mostly because you only need a couple of minutes to understand it all.
+Still, I found Hotline Miami’s gameplay intuitive, mostly because you only need a couple of minutes to understand it all.
 You need to control 5 things: